ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ## Timing System Principle of Operation

-A basic setup of the timing system consists of an Event Generator (EVG), the distribution layer (Fan-Out, or Repeater) and Event Receivers (EVR).
+A basic setup of the timing system consists of an Event Generator (EVG), the distribution layer (Fan-Out, or Repeater/Concentrator) and Event Receivers (EVR).
 See the picture below.

 ![image](images/mrf-overview.png){w=500px}

-The event system functions by transmitting a bit stream, commonly called event stream, between the system components.
-The event stream is a continuous flow of event frames, generated and sent out by the event generator and sent out at the \"event clock\" rate.
+The event system functions by transmitting a bit stream, called event stream, between the system components.
+The event stream is a continuous flow of 16-bit event frames, generated and sent out by the event generator and sent out at the \"event clock\" rate.
 The event clock rate is derived from an external RF clock or optionally an on-board clock generator.
 The event stream transmitted by the Event Generator is phase